 - Evaluate the terrain to determine what accessories and attachments are needed to properly and safely perform the job.
 Only use accessories and attachments approved by the manufacturer. - Wear appropriate clothing including hard hat, safety glasses and hearing protection.
 Tie back long hair, remove loose clothing or jewelry that may get tangled in moving parts. - Inspect the area where the equipment is to be used and remove all objects such as rocks, toys, etc. which can be thrown by the machine. - Use extra care when handling gasoline and other fuels.
-They are flammable and vapors are explosive. - a.
+They are flammable and vapors are explosive. - Allow engine to cool down before fueling. - a.
 Use only an approved container. - b.
 Never remove gas cap or add fuel when engine is running.
 Do not smoke. - c.
-Never refuel or drain the machine indoors. - Check that the operator's presence controls, safety switches and shields are attached and functioning properly.
-Do not operate unless they are functioning properly.
+Never refuel or drain the machine indoors.

+Check that the operator's presence controls, safety switches and shields are attached and functioning properly.
+DO NOT operate unless they are functioning properly.